Head Athletic Trainer

-Mark O’Neal, an Arkansas graduate and longtime member of the Chicago Cubs and St. Louis Cardinals organizations, begins his first season as Head Athletic Trainer for Men’s Basketball for the 2019-20 season.
-O’Neal replaces Dave England, who served in a similar position for the past 36 years with the Razorbacks and has recently moved into the University’s athletic administration as director of sports medicine.
+Mark O’Neal, an Arkansas graduate and longtime member of the Chicago Cubs and St. Louis Cardinals organizations, is in his second season as Head Athletic Trainer for Men’s Basketball/Men’s Golf.

 O’Neal is a highly respected member of the athletic training profession and has been a champion for workforce inclusion that has made an impact on a national level.